Loading...

 This method implements a procedure that creates an order in Truckmate.
 It has one input concept and two output concepts.

 The following method implements a procedure that reads SMS messages using the Twilio API.
-In this example, SMS
+In this example, SMS is a proper noun.

 Understand how to format and write docstrings to ensure your Book is well-documented.